-The Internet can be a great resource to search for the best certificate of deposit (CD) rates online.
+The Internet can be a great resource to search for the best certificate of deposit (CD) rates.

-"You can find rates in various online sources, [and] Bankrate.com is probably the biggest," Wayne Blanchard, a certified financial planner in Orlando, Florida, and member of the Garrett Planning Network, told Ally Bank in a recent interview.
+"You can find rates in various online sources, [and] Bankrate.com is probably the biggest," Wayne Blanchard, a certified financial planner in Orlando, Florida, and member of the Garrett Planning Network, told Ally Bank in an interview.

 Searching online is convenient and allows you to cover a lot of ground quickly.
 It's also possible to find the best CD rates at online banks.
 "Generally, online banks' rates are higher," Blanchard said.